 When integrating your DFP account with Livestream, there are two pieces of information you need: Your DFP Network Code and the Path to Ad Unit.

 After this, you will need to create or use an existing ad unit.
-Navigate to the Inventory Tab towards the upper left corner.
+Navigate to the Inventory tab on the left side, then select Ad Units.

 This menu lists ad units.
 An ad unit name is what you enter into your Livestream settings to tell Livestream where to find your ads.
 If you wish to use a pre-existing ad unit, make sure that the ad unit you are using is for video, at either of the following sizes

 - 400x300v (video / VAST)

 To create a new ad unit, select New ad unit.
 Choose whether to add it at the current level or to nest it within an a selected, pre-existing ad unit (if you do not have any, it will say "One Level Below Network").